eProsima/DDS-Router/docs/rst/examples/echo_example.rst

 Echo Participant Example
 ########################

-In the following snippet we see a yaml file to configure a DDS Router to create a :ref:`Simple Participant <user_manual_participants_simple>` in :term:`Domain Id` ``0`` and an :ref:`Echo Participant <user_manual_participants_echo>` that will print in ``stdout`` every message get in Domain ``0``.
+The following YAML configuration file configures a DDS Router to create a :ref:`Simple Participant <user_manual_participants_simple>` in :term:`Domain Id` ``0`` and an :ref:`Echo Participant <user_manual_participants_echo>` that will print in ``stdout`` every message get in Domain ``0``.